 The Art of Living

 Mindfulness is a technique that can serve you wherever you go.
 That’s what blogger Mariellen Ward believes.
 She writes about traveling to India, Thailand, and England — just to name a few.
-For 2017, Mariellen has decided to focus more on sustainable travel with wildlife conservation and sharing authentic cultural experiences.
+Mariellen also focuses on sustainable travel with wildlife conservation and sharing authentic cultural experiences.